TIBCOSoftware/bpme-samples/install/Azure Installation Guidelines.md

 # Azure Sample BPM Enterprise Installation
 I have created an Azure Cluster BPM Enterprise Installation and i'd love to share it with anyone interested.

 Please read the provided instructions in the ```CONFIG_HOME/tibco/cfgmgmt/bpm/samples/kubernetes/readme.txt```  folder in conjunction with these instructions.
-You will note below that not all yaml fiels are executed.
 I felt a couple of point were assumed and that why i created this document.
 Hopefully this will help you getting your server up quicker than i did.

 I created the cluster, the container registry and the database storage and database itself through the Azure web GUI.